-We are the rivers' most experienced cruise operator.
-This is our home.
+We are the St. Lawrence River's most experienced cruise operator.
+This river is our home.

 Our years of experience, knowledge of the region, and attention to our guests ensures full value.